Flood & Storm Damage Restoration Brimfield, MA

 Basement Cat 2 to 3

-Sump pump failure during nor'easter outage, municipal sewer backflow during sustained rain, and river overflow into below-grade rooms account for ~70% of Fairfield County flood calls.
+Sump pump failure during a storm outage, municipal sewer backflow during sustained rain, and river overflow into below-grade rooms are the flood losses we are called to most often across Hampden County.
 Plaster, fieldstone, and slow-drying cavities trap moisture beyond surface readings.

 Typical scope $3,500 to $12,000